Second law of thermodynamics: Gravitational systems

 Commonly, systems for which gravity is not important have a positive heat capacity, meaning that their temperature rises with their internal energy.
 Therefore, when energy flows from a high-temperature object to a low-temperature object, the source temperature decreases while the sink temperature is increased; hence temperature differences tend to diminish over time.

 This is not always the case for systems in which the gravitational force is important: systems that are bound by their own gravity, such as stars, can have negative heat capacities.
 As they contract, both their total energy and their entropy decrease but their internal temperature may increase.
 This can be significant for protostars and even gas giant planets such as Jupiter.
 When the entropy of the black-body radiation emitted by the bodies is included, however, the total entropy of the system can be shown to increase even as the entropy of the planet or star decreases.

-As gravity is the most important force operating on cosmological scales, it may be difficult or impossible to apply the second law to the universe as a whole.